Replace or Redo: Guide to Kitchen Cabinet Renovation

 Kitchen cabinets take a beating, but it's not always necessary to completely replace them in order to get a totally new look for the heart of the home.
-Although totally new cabinets are an option, refacing wood cabinets can be a great choice if price is a consideration.
+Although totally new cabinets are an option, refacing wood cabinets can be a great choice if the price is a consideration.
 New paint will also change the look of worn cabinetry almost instantly, requiring little more than time and sweat equity.

-However, renovating a kitchen will most often require a gutting the existing cabinets and perhaps more extensive updates to plumbing and wiring.
+However, renovating a kitchen will most often require gutting the existing cabinets and perhaps more extensive updates to plumbing and wiring.
 It's essential that homeowners have a realistic budget.

 Because cabinets represent the largest visual expanse, as well as a significant cost, they should be the starting point of any remodeling plan.
 Here are some guidelines to help with the decision-making.

 Kitchen design evolves from form and function.
 Color, design appeal, aesthetics, and personal preferences are secondary to space planning.
 Simple remodels that utilize the existing layout, structure, and materials are always more cost-efficient, but they can be just as visually impressive as demolishing and rebuilding.

 If existing cabinetry fulfills basic storage needs and is structurally sound, there is little reason to remove it.
 Achieve great design results by replacing counters, backsplash, flooring, and appliances.
 Results depend more on creativity than budget.
 There are numerous ways to refurbish and enhance existing wood cabinets, whether they were originally site-built or manufactured.